ddazal/align.css/README.md

 # Align.css
 This stylesheet is made for align items within a container accordingly with the [flexbox spec](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Flexible_Box_Layout).
 It's not meant for building complex layouts.

+You can use it by pointing to this url `https://cdn.jsdelivr.net/gh/ddazal/align.css/dist/align.min.css`

 ## Container classes

 | Class name | Description               |